sarvade/my_portfolio/index.md

 ---

-#### *One of the things I quickly realized is sometimes you have to gather, organize, and clean your own data.*
+#### "*One of the things I quickly realized is sometimes you have to gather, organize, and clean your own data.*"

 ---